 October 19 & 22 2019

-The BBFF2018 team sought applications from Women and XR Practitioners from Diverse Backgrounds for an exciting, new initiative at the 2018 Byron Bay Film Festival – the Make Diversity Reality Incubator.
+We are seeking applications from Women and XR Practitioners from Diverse Backgrounds for the 2nd round of our Make Diversity Reality XR Accelerator.

-Solidifying itself as the pioneer of Australasian Realities Industry, Byron Bay Film Festival’s extensive 10-day event program, includedthe return of the highly anticipated Co_Lab_Create XR Symposium (October 13-14) and the addition of an Incubation Lab – Make Diversity Reality Incubator (October 15-16).
+2019 sees the return of our highly anticipated Co_Lab_Create XR Symposium (October 19-20) and the continuation of our Incubation Lab – Make Diversity Reality Accelerator (October 21-22).

 Why?
 Women and people of diverse backgrounds are massively under represented in many key areas of XR production in Australia, this lab will provide a pathway towards greater gender parity and diversity in our industry.